Customer Journey Mapping Tools: Win the Customer Experience [Template]

 To use it, you’ll collect everyone together, start by listing all the different types of people (document them in Personas) that interact with your company.
 If you already have personas, this is a great group of identities to start from.
 If you don’t, your work may have to start with creating a few customer groupings.
 As for tools, initially invest in inexpensive sticky notes, flip chart paper, and washable markers as the most flexible way to investigate, explore and possibly discard ideas and thoughts.

 Then map out each interaction point.
 At each one, define who interacts with your company.
 If necessary, list every Persona or create swim lanes for each Persona.
 Set a scale to determine how important each interaction point is.

 And your work continues looking at what else affects the quality of the interaction with your company.
-If you have known comments, complaints, support issues, add them into the cloud of information at each point in the customer journey.
+If you have known comments, complaints, support issues, add them into the cloud of information at each point in the user journey.

 And finally, go back over the entire map and determine the best way to improve the situation.
 If you have a more complex situation, check out our article on how to create a customer journey map for B2B to get you the most relevant insights at every touchpoint.